-By construction, the stress only enters the dynamics via $\nabla \cdot {\bm \sigma}$.
-As a result dynamics is not modified by the transformation ${\bm \sigma} \to {\bm \sigma} + \nabla \times {\bf A}$~\cite{odd_ideal_gas,deG-Prost,Martin}.
-Moreover, one can write the stress tensor associated with the center-of-mass (CM) or with the total momentum density, where the latter can always be made symmetric~\cite{Martin}.
-In passive systems where the angular momentum density relaxes rapidly in comparison to the linear momentum density, there is no difference between the two stress tensors (in the hydrodynamic limit).
-However, in chiral active systems where the angular momentum density is driven, a significant difference may arise.
-We argue that the experimentally measured surface forces are those related to the total momentum density $\vecg$, which account for both the center-of-mass (CM) momentum density and the angular momentum density.
+By construction, the stress only enters the dynamics via $\nabla \cdot {\bm \sigma}$, where ${\bm\sigma}$ is the stress tensor.
+As a result, the dynamics is not modified by the transformation ${\bm \sigma} \to {\bm \sigma} + \nabla \times {\bf B}$~\cite{odd_ideal_gas,deG-Prost,Martin} (${\bf B}$ is an arbitrary second rank tensor), hence ${\bm\sigma}$ is not unique.
+Among the different stress tensors are that associated with center-of-mass (CM) momentum alone and that associated with spin angular momentum (SAM) as well.
+We will refer to the latter momentum as the {\it total hydrodynamic momentum} (or hydrodynamic momentum for shortness), with density $\vecg$.
+This momentum differs from the real total momentum as it does not include motion of rapidly decaying non-hydrodynamic molecular modes~\footnote{Strictly speaking, the hydrodynamic momentum accounts for the fast modes on average.
+However, these modes usually result in non-hydrodynamic corrections that are neglected when writing the hydrodynamic equations, see Sec.~II of the SI.}.
+In passive systems in which the SAM density of rotating molecules (or complex particles) relaxes more rapidly than linear momentum density, there is no difference between the two stress tensors (in the hydrodynamic limit).
+However, in chiral active materials in which SAM density is driven, a significantly different behavior may arise.
+We argue that the experimentally accessible surface forces are those related to the total hydrodynamic momentum.